 COS loves to care for it's own.
 When someone may find themselves facing a difficult moment such as the loss of a loved one, or a transition between jobs, or an illness, Angel Food Ministers provide a meal or two to help ease the stress and let you know you are loved.
 You can also offer to assist in other ways, if you are not a cook.
 This person should either enjoy cooking for others, or be willing to help with simple chores or errands when someone is in need.

-During the pandemic we began offering Communion in people's homes for those who weren't ready to return to church gatherings.
-This became something we wanted to continue offering even as we began emerging from the pandemic.
-We can train you to be a Eucharistic Minister and you simple pick up some reserve sacrament to bring to someone in their homes and share some simple prayers with them.
-We even have a ministry that brings Communion to some nursing homes.
-This person should be comfortable visiting with others, possibly strangers, and able to travel.
+COS provides Communion to people in their homes for those who aren't able to join church gatherings.
+We can train you to be a Lay Eucharistic Minister and you simply pick up some reserve sacrament to bring to someone in their homes and share some simple prayers with them.
+Lay Eucharistic Ministers travel in pairs and should be comfortable visiting with others, possibly strangers, and able to travel.

 Everyone enjoys receiving a greeting card!
-If you enjoy writing cards to folks then ask about out COS Cards ministry.
+If you enjoy writing cards to folks then ask about our COS Cards ministry.
 We try and reach out to members of the congregation to check-in, celebrate a milestone, or wish them well.
 We'll even provide the stamps.
-This person should enjoy writing and be organized.
+This person should be able to write clearly and be organized.